abrasic/redshift-material-builder/README.md

   * These are the keywords that RMB uses to detect texture types.
 You can add your own here.
 They are **not** case-sensitive, and each keyword must be separated by spaces.

 ## Other Info
   * This is **not** a convert-from-cycles add-on.
-RMB acts as a baseplate creator for making new Redshift materials.
+RMB acts as a kickstarter for creating new Redshift materials.
   * As of Redshift 3.5.15, there is a bug where the dispalcement effects won't be visible in the IPR unless you tweak `Object Properties > Redshift > Displacement > Displacement Scale` for your selected object (just select the property and press enter, then reload the IPR).